jimmy12613/DeliveryOrderBackend/README.md

 - During the first run, the script will build the Docker image and start the application.
 - Simultaneously, it will also create the database tables and seed the database with sample data.
-- Application will be available at `http://localhost:8080`, after MySQL docker is ready.
+- Application will be available at `http://localhost:8080`, after MySQL docker is ready and passed the health check.